Dimaga32/Testing/README.md

-# Getting Started with Create React App
+# Getting Started with vite

-This project was bootstrapped with Create React App.

-> The template was created using [npm](https://www.npmjs.com/).
-Therefore, it is
-> required to use it for this project as well.
-Using other package managers, you
-> will receive a corresponding error.

 ## About project